1242035/spree/guides/src/content/api/stock_locations.md

 ---
 title: Stock Locations
-description: Use the Spree Commerce storefront API to access StockLocation data.
+description: Use the Viauco Commerce storefront API to access StockLocation data.
 ---

 ## Index